 President and Chief Executive Officer

-Prior to Relypsa, Mr. Garland was executive vice president and chief commercial officer of Exelixis, Inc., where he led global commercial operations and directed sales, marketing and market access in the United States.
-Previously, Mr. Garland spent close to a decade at Genentech leading full scale commercial franchises for two multi-billion dollar therapies – Avastin® (bevacizumab) and Rituxan® (rituximab).
+Prior to Relypsa, Mr. Garland was executive vice president and chief commercial officer of Exelixis, Inc., where he led global commercial operations and directed sales, marketing, and market access in the United States.
+Previously, Mr. Garland spent close to a decade at Genentech leading full-scale commercial franchises for 2 top-selling therapies, Avastin® (bevacizumab) and Rituxan® (rituximab).
 He started his career at Merck as a sales representative and then went on to serve at Amgen in various sales and marketing roles, including market development, to support the launch of Aranesp® (darbepoetin alfa).

 Mr. Garland has a B.S. in biological sciences from California Polytechnic State University, San Luis Obispo, and an M.B.A. from Duke University’s Fuqua School of Business.
-Mr. Garland is a member of the Board of Directors for Karyopharm Therapeutics, a company focused on hematologic and oncology diseases.
+Mr. Garland is a member of the Board of Directors for Karyopharm Therapeutics, a company focused on hematologic diseases and oncology.

 Executive Vice President, Chief Financial Officer and Chief Business Officer